Having the right road trip essentials is the first step to having a good time when traveling.

 There are a variety of features that will make life easier for drivers – it alerts them to the presence of cheap gas, speed traps, traffic jams and accidents, and other obstacles that will slow the trip to a grinding halt.
 It is one of my go to road trip essentials any time I plan a day out of a major city!

 Another thing I love about Waze is that it alerts me when I am going above the speed limit – I admit to having a bit of a lead foot.
 Doing this will prevent me from falling victim to that laser trap I never see coming.
 Easy to see while this is one of the most basic road trip necessities.

 A paper map

 I know, I have just talked about all the wonderful apps that help me get around while on a road trip.
-But one of the most basic road trip essentials is actually a paper map.
-I have travelled to placed where there is no phone signal, and trust me: having an actual map I could pull out to understand where I should go helped out a lot!
+But one of the most basic things to bring along during a road trip is actually a paper map.
+I have travelled to places where there is no phone signal, and trust me: having an actual map I could pull out to understand where I should go helped out a lot!

 A tablet filled with movies and games